 Maverick Philanthropy Initiative

 Student Philanthropy and Service LearningThe student philanthropy model is a form of service learning that links charitable giving with student voice and course instruction.
-Community organizations provide expertise on community-identified issues and solutions by submitting funding applications, which are chosen and advocated for by students.
+Community organizations provide expertise on community-identified issues and serve as co-educators for the course service learning project.
+Through the service learning project, students gain an understanding of community assets and learn about community needs.
+This information, along with course content, helps inform student philanthropic decisions as they determine how to allocate their available grant funds.